How to Fix Candle Color That Turned Out Too Light or Too Dark

 Soot made my candle look darker—fix wick size and flame behavior

-First, identify soot-related candle darkening so you do not blame dyes or fragrance for a burn problem.
-A gray film on the inside of clear jars, dark haze above the wax line, smoking, flickering, or heavy carbon “mushrooms” on the wick usually points to a wick issue rather than a dye issue.
+A gray film on the inside of clear jars, dark haze above the wax line, smoking, flickering, or heavy carbon “mushrooms” on the wick usually points to wick behavior rather than a dye issue.
+If that pattern fits, compare your setup with a wick size chart by jar diameter and wax type and test one smaller size or a different series before you recolor anything.

 Keep wicks trimmed, limit burn sessions, and retest in the real jar after the candle fully cools between burns.
 If the jar keeps sooting, treat the batch as a wick problem first and a color problem second.